*Please note that this page is constantly evolving as I apply new information and update the page.

 Drop-In Class

-This class is held out doors in good weather, or indoors in inclement weather.
+This class is held outdoors in good weather, or indoors in inclement weather and during the winter months.

 This is a drop-in class.
 Payments for the class are made with Wayland’s “Fit-Bucks”.
 To learn more contact the COA at coa@wayland.ma.us or 508-358-2990.
-You can also check out their July/August newsletter here (pdf).
-The fitness classes are on page 4.
+You can also look in the latest Wayland COA newsletter here.

 12:00 – Callahan Center, Framingham – Traditional T’ai Chi (In-Person)

-Classes are $4 per class and are payable at the door.
+Classes are drop-in and are $4 per class and are payable at the door.

 2:30 – Sudbury Senior Center – Traditional T’ai Chi (In-Person)

-For the April session we will be working on the First section of the form.
+For the upcoming session we are working on the First Section of the form.
 We will break it down into smaller, more easily digestible bits called “mini-routines”, progressing through them with a lot of repetition.
 This practice allows for greater familiarity of the moves and offers a deeper experience of T’ai Chi.

 6:30 – Natick Rec Department – Traditional T’ai Chi (In-Person)

 Classes are held at the East School building in Natick in the spacious gymnasium.
 Classes will be offered in both the 1st Section and 2nd Section of the form during the 6:30 timeslot.
-We will progress through the movements of the form in great detail.
+During this course, we will learn the moves of the form while also exploring some of the deeper ideas that make T’ai Chi such a powerful art.

 Classes are held at the East School building, 90 Oak St. Natick.
 (Corner of Oak St. and Rte 9.)